protocolguild/documentation/docs/4-roles-expectations.md

 -  fractionalized NFTs
 -  good old fashioned ETH

-In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see **7.
-Case Studies** for more explorations on this.
+In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see **Case Studies** for more explorations on this.

 Finally, it should be noted that just as protocol maintenance is an ongoing effort, so too is sponsor support.
 New Astrodrop contracts will need to be deployed and sponsored periodically to maintain the future incentive to contribute to the protocol.